Telechron Clock Rotor Type B

 The Telechron B-13 rotor was Telechron's last B style rotor and continued into the

-problem.
-GE took over production from Telechron and decided to switch from oil to
+over production from Telechron and decided to switch from oil to grease and this

-grease and this defeated the whole purpose of the Telechron capillary lubrication
+defeated the whole purpose of the Telechron capillary lubrication system.
+In addition

-system.
-In addition the grease quickly dried up which left the rotor starved for
+the grease quickly dried up which left the rotor starved for lubrication.
+My theory

-lubrication.
-My theory is that they used grease because they went to a cheaper crimped
+is that they used grease because they went to a cheaper crimped aluminum case and

-aluminum case and oil could seep from the crimp.
-When I restore a B-13 it get's
+oil could seep from the crimp.
+When I restore a B-13 it get's converted to synthetic

-converted to synthetic oil and the crimp is sealed with special epoxy so there is
+oil and the crimp is sealed with special epoxy so there is no oil seepage.

-Other variations of the B rotors included the Telechron BC series that runs at 60
+Other variations within the B rotor family include the Telechron BC series that runs

 The below image is a very scarce B-16 rotor.
 The B-16 has a short tail like the